 News Flash!
-Bankrate.com and Yahoo!
-Finance published my retirement interview today, Early Savings Pay Off Later in Retirement
+US News Smarter Investor Blog showcases my; Create Your Optimal 5 ETF Portfolio.
+And Bankrate.com and Yahoo!
+Finance published my retirement interview, Early Savings Pay Off Later in Retirement

 There’s a lot of talk about saving for retirement and how much money you will need.
 To help with this dilemma, there are calculators, books, and articles galore.
-The simple answer to “How Much Money Do I Need to Retire?” is, you need a lot of money if you anticipate living large in retirement and not so much if you’re going to get a camper, and park it on a beach in Mexico.
+The simple answer to “How Much Money Do I Need to Retire?” is, you need a lot of money if you anticipate living large in retirement and not so much if you’ll reside in a camper, and park it on a beach in Mexico.

 For many in their 40’s, 50’s, and 60’s, there’s the fear that “I haven’t saved enough.”
 That fear hits when you read an article about retirement, or experience job uncertainty, or retirement planning is mentioned on the news.
 The automatic reaction for many is to change the channel, turn the page, or divert oneself from the topic.

 Please, don’t avoid this topic.
 Even if you’re in your 20′s, the earlier you begin saving for retirement, the wealthier you life will be.
 By starting now, you give yourself the opportunity of choice and freedom that a six or seven figure retirement nest egg affords.

 I was speaking with some older friends recently who divulged that they are panicked about retirement.
 Devon, the husband just lost his job at age 65.
 They live in Manhattan and want to remain in New York City, yet they can’t afford to retire right now.
 They do not want to move and Devon is job hunting.
 Their solution regarding retirement planning is to avoid talking or thinking about it.

 Avoiding Retirement Planning Will Not Make it Go Away

 Fight the urge to avoid and create an action plan.